chappy000/BIS15W2021_cchapman/lab2/lab2_hw.md

 ## Pearl     36.80 36.45 33.15
 ```

-4. Calculate the mean temperature of all three springs.
+6. Calculate the mean temperature of all eight springs.

 ```r
 mean_temp <- rowMeans(Temperature_matrix)